Phishing emails are designed to deceive you into:

 Both of these fake messages include tell-tale grammatical errors and demand you take action to avoid losing access to your account.

-Tip: Avoid using the “Report phishing” option that’s built into the Ryerson Gmail platform.
+Tip: Avoid using the “Report phishing” option that’s built into the TMU Gmail platform.
 Forwarding the phish to email@example.com ensures you’re reporting it directly to us so we can stop it from reaching others at the university.